 Find an experienced engineering leader

-One of the most critical members of any development team is an experienced engineering leader.
+One of the most critical members of any software development team is an experienced engineering leader.
 This high-performing leader should bring technical capabilities as well as soft skills to help manage relationships across the team.

 This role can be a real challenge to staff.
 When utilizing agile outsourcing, you should look for a team that has an engineering leader built-in.
 This will spare you from the effort of searching, interviewing and hiring for this role.